PataphysicalSociety/soupault.app/site/reference-manual.md

 ##### <function>Table.is_empty(table)</function> (since 4.6.0)

-Returns true if `table` doesn't contain any items.
+Returns true if `table` does not contain any items.

 ##### <function>Table.copy(table)</function> (since 4.6.0)

 Returns a shallow copy of `table`.
-If a value is mutable (like a string or a sub-table) and it's mutated in the original table, that change will also be reflected in all copies.
+If a value is mutable (like a string or a sub-table) and it is mutated in the original table, that change will also be reflected in all copies.

 Note: there is no deep copy functionality in Lua-ML or soupault's API yet.